Map the growth system before you buy the operating layer.

 Repeated tasks, handoffs, prompts, inputs, permissions, validation, escalation paths, and places where AI can safely reduce manual handling.

-The System Audit is the entry offer.
-Sprint and managed operation come only after the constraint, owner, access, data source, and review rules are clear.
+The Free Growth Map is the entry point.
+The AI Growth System Audit sits inside the paid Decision Sprint, and managed operation starts only after the constraint, owner, access, data source, and review rules are clear.

 - Best when